-Folds for carrying.
-Durable, even on camping trips.
-Grill fits up to 8 burgers.
-Responsive customer service and good warranty.
+The handy design, easily folds for carrying.
+It is rugged enough to take on camping trips.
+The grill can fit up to 8 burgers.
+Responsive customer service and good warranty offered.

 Drip pan doesn't latch and can slide around while carrying.
 Controlling temperature is tricky, grill heats fast with lid closed.
 Igniter tends to fail early and often.